The human body is comprised of hundreds of different joints, but only a select few can rival the wrist for its amazing complexity.

 Arthritis Care outline four key points to help one manage their pain:

 - By finding new, more effective ways to use the wrist joint, one can reduce the strain they are putting on the joint and subsequently make everyday tasks easier to manage.
 They highlight a respect for pain as a key component here, suggesting that one shouldn’t put themselves through pain just to reach an end goal.
 Instead, look to work oneself into a routine that requires less effort.
 Further, they propose delegating tasks to the body’s stronger muscles or joints wherever possible.
 An example of this would be using a backpack, as opposed to a briefcase.
+If you’re looking for wrist supports for arthritis, get in touch with your doctor and they will provide you with all the information you need.

 - Rest and relax.
 The second point centres around rebuilding a lifestyle that doesn’t adhere to the pain of arthritis.
 A more positive outlook can be provided through a healthy, balanced diet and general exercise.
 Incorporating relaxation techniques such as meditation or deep breathing can prove very beneficial when dealing with stress, and one may find local classes with free taster sessions to give this a try.